HTML Drag and Drop

 - The element is stored in the variable data which we append into the drop element.

-Example 2: This example illustrate the image drag and drop.
+Example 3: This example illustrates the image drag and drop.